 They have interpersonal intelligence, which makes them aware of other people’s feelings.

-Are bpd aware of their behavior?
+Are people with BPD aware of their behavior?

 How do borderlines think?